 Dr. Shah is well published in peer-reviewed journals and has a specific interest in treating Fuchs Dystrophy.
 He has authored several book chapters, specifically focusing on the surgical techniques for DMEK, Herpes Simplex Keratitis, and Corneal transplantation in patients with ocular surface disease.
 He also serves on the accreditation board for the Eye Bank Association of America (EBAA), the accrediting body for donor eye banks in the United States.

-Dr. Shah is an attending surgeon at the Pennsylvania Eye & Ear Surgery Center, Reading Hospital – Tower Health, Physicians’ Care Surgical Hospital, Surgery Center of Pottsville, Phoenixville Hospital Outpatient & Surgery Center at Limerick and Physicians Surgical Center of Lebanon.
+Dr. Shah is an attending surgeon at the Pennsylvania Eye and Ear Surgery Center, Reading Hospital – Tower Health, Physicians Care Surgical Hospital, Physicians Care Surgery Center, Surgery Center of Pottsville and Physicians Surgical Center of Lebanon.

 - Accreditation Board Member for the Eye Bank Association for America

 - American Society of Cataract and Refractive Surgery

 - Association for Research in Vision and Ophthalmology